AntaresSimulatorTeam/Antares_Simulator/docs/reference-guide/05-output_files.md

 # Output files

-The general file organization is the same for Economy, Adequacy and Draft simulations.
+The general file organization is the same for Economy and Adequacy simulations.

-- Economy and Adequacy results may be displayed in the GUI ( "Output" in main menu)
+Economy and Adequacy results may be displayed in the GUI ( "Output" in main menu)
-- Draft results are available only as flat .txt files.
-They can be viewed with "Tool /csv viewer" in the main menu (As well as any other files, they can also be accessed by Excel or suchlike)

 **Economy:**